 Our Vision

-Our mission is to ignite shared experiences and unexpected connections.
-To do this, we find, spark, preserve, and trade stories, ideas, and elements of creativity drawn from people in Canmore and the Bow Valley.
-We bring people together around art, history, place and culture to build a stronger, more connected community.
+Our mission is to ignite collective experiences and unexpected connections.
+To do this, we consistently bring people together around our shared mountain landscapes and Bow Valley art, culture, heritage, and places, incorporating STEAM learning (science, technology, engineering, art, and math) in creative ways to build a stronger, more connected community.

 Our Values